StyleBooth: Image Style Editing with Multimodal Instruction: Dataset Details.

 \theadalign{cl}

 \theadalign{cl}

 \theadalign{cl}

-\subsubsection{Textual Instruction Templates.}
+\subsection{Textual Instruction Templates.}

-We respectively list 5 samples from all 15 machine-generated textual instruction templates for text- and exemplar-based style editing in~\cref{tab:temp_text} respectively.
+We list 5 samples of machine-generated textual instruction templates for text- and exemplar-based style editing in~\cref{tab:temp_text} respectively.
+We utilize LLM to generate 15 templates per task.
+In these instruction templates, "<style>" and "<image>" are planted as identifiers for textual style name and exemplar image.
 During training, we randomly choose from these templates to keep the syntax diversity.

-\subsection{Data Evaluation}
+\subsection{Data Evaluation.}

 In~\cref{tab:styles}, we list the top styles where the usability improve the most after one editing-tuning round.
 The usability metric is also based on CLIP-score, which is the same with that of usability filtering.
 As we explained before, comparing to the results of vanilla de-style, the average usability rate is increased dramatically from 38.11\% to 79.91\% by 41.80\%.
 It shows that our Iterative Style-Destyle Editing is effective for quality improvement of paired images.
 Additionally, we show more visual results and comparison between $BatchA$, $BatchB$ and $BatchA^1$, $BatchA^2$, $BatchB^1$ in~\cref{fig:dataset2supp}, from which we can visually observe the differences.